 Ulcerative colitis appears to respond well to the types of diet and lifestyle changes I’ve made to improve my own RA symptoms on my continuing journey to full remission.
-With this in mind, I’m anxious to summarise what I feel may be the most useful aspects of what I’ve learned in this post, in the hope that it may be useful to those suffering from ulcerative colitis.
+With this in mind, I’m anxious to summarise in this post what I feel may be the most useful aspects of what I’ve learned, in the hope that it may be useful to those suffering from ulcerative colitis.

 I’ll provide a brief takeaway summary here of the key factors which appear to lead to the development of ulcerative colitis and what I personally believe may be the most reliable way to improve the symptoms and potentially put it into remission (note: keep your physician informed when making dietary and other lifestyle changes).
 Then later in this post I’ll provide more detail for those who are interested.
 Either way, I hope I can provide you with some food for thought (pun intended) :-)